RimuTec/faker/README.md

 ## Release Notes
 Release notes are available at [https://github.com/RimuTec/Faker/blob/master/releasenotes.md](https://github.com/RimuTec/Faker/blob/master/releasenotes.md)

+## Reporting Issues
+If you find a bug or have a support question plase file an issue at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues).
+We also consider pull requests (PR).
+Thank you!

 # Credits
 The project uses some portions of the source code of [https://github.com/slashdotdash/faker-cs](https://github.com/slashdotdash/faker-cs) under a MIT license.